lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2017-10-28-ml-multilabel.md

 {% include figure.html
    src="/assets/images/posts/ml/multilabel/preds.png"
-   alt="Samples from the dataset's test split and its predictions." figcaption="Samples from the dataset's test split and its predictions." %}
+   alt="Samples from the dataset's test split and its predictions." caption="Samples from the dataset's test split and its predictions." %}

 Finally, it might be interesting to verify for the individual results for each label:
 ```py